berndpfrommer/basalt_ros2/README.md

 Launch the unified front/backend as a node:

-    ros2 launch basalt_ros2 vio.launch
+    ros2 launch basalt_ros2 basalt_vio.launch.py

-Now you need supply data from the realsense T265
+Now you need supply data from the realsense T265.

+# How to get the RealSense calibration

+To get the calibration file, do this:

+    ros2 run basalt_ros2 get_calibration  -o my_calib_file.json

+If you want to overwrite the imu noise with your own idea of
+covariance:

+    ros2 run basalt_ros2 get_calibration  -o my_calib_file.json -a 0.5